The ultimate guide on the psychology behind marketing and sales.

 It’s because I want to make this course affordable to everyone.
 It’s not fair if only rich people can afford this course.
 So for a limited time, you can get this course for a song – but hurry before this special offer ends!

 The solution?
 Justify the price.
-A good way to do this is to compare it to other activities or products which show why your product is a good value.
+An excellent way to do this is to compare it to other activities or products which show why your product is a good value.

 If you hired a ghostwriter to create this report, you’d pay at least $750 for it.
 But if you’re one of the first 100 people to act now and get a PLR license, you get full rights to this report for $50.
 You can’t afford to pass up this steal of a deal!